 - Dogs may rub their noses on the floor before eating as a way to scent mark their territory

-- Some dogs may do this as a way to show dominance over others in the pack
+- Some dogs may do this as a way to show dominance over pet parents or other dogs in the pack

-- Some dogs might also do this as a way to communicate with you
+- Some dogs might also do this with their bowl of food as a way to communicate with you

-- A dirty or unhygienic space where it rubs its nose on the floor right before it eats
+- A dirty or unhygienic space can also be a reason he rubs his nose on the floor right before eating

-- A preference for eating from a bowl, rather than directly from the food bag or container.
+- A preference and foraging instinct for eating from a bowl, rather than directly from the food bag or container.

 If none of these reasons applies to your pet, then it is probably doing it out of stress or anxiety.
 If this is the case, then you can try taking some measures to make it easier for your pet.